GeorgeIrakleous/PetServiceApp/PetApp/README.md

 ## Features

-- **User Authentication:** Secure login and registration.
+- **User Authentication:** Secure sign in and sign up functionality.
-- **Data Management:** CRUD operations for managing pet information.
-- **API Integration:** Communicate with external services using secure API endpoints.
-- **Responsive UI:** A clean and responsive design for both mobile and desktop views.
+- **Service Advertisements:** Users can create public service ads, allowing available service providers to view and respond with offers.
+- **Dual Role Functionality:** Users can register as service providers to earn money, as well as use the platform to find pet services.
+- **In-App Chat System:** Enables direct communication between users and service providers.
+- **Review System:** Allows users to review service providers, ensuring quality and trust.
+- **Deal Making:** Facilitates direct negotiation and deal finalization between users and service providers.
+- **Full-Stack Architecture:** Combines a React Native frontend, a Node.js/Express backend, and MongoDB Atlas for robust data management.

+*Note: This version of the app is still under development and is not production-ready.
+Some functionalities may be incomplete and security measures need further refinement.*

 ## Prerequisites

 - **Node.js** and **npm/yarn**
-- **Git**: For version control.
+- **Git:** For version control.
 - **Expo CLI:** For running the frontend (install via `npm install -g expo-cli` or use `npx expo` commands)
-- [Other dependencies specific to your project]
+- [Any other dependencies specific to your project]
 ## Installation

 1. **Clone the Repository:**